agoravoting/agora-api/README.md

     go install bitbucket.org/liamstask/goose/cmd/goose

+You have to configure the db password both in config.json and in db/dbconf.yml.
+Then, you can migrate database:

     goose up

-And now you are good to go:
+And now you are good to go and run the backend:

     go run main.go